singhaniasnigdha/Interactive-Lab-Hub/Lab 3/README.md

 <p align="center"><img src="https://pbs.twimg.com/media/Cen7qkHWIAAdKsB.jpg" height="400"></p>

-In this lab, we want you to practice wizarding an interactive device as discussed in class.
-We will focus on audio as the main modality for interaction but there is no reason these general techniques can't extend to video, haptics or other interactive mechanisms.
-In fact, you are welcome to add those to your project if they enhance your design.
+In this lab, we practice wizarding an interactive device.
+We focus on audio as the main modality for interaction but there is no reason these general techniques can't extend to video, haptics or other interactive mechanisms.

 ## Text to Speech and Speech to Text

-In the home directory of your Pi there is a folder called `text2speech` containing some shell scripts.
+In the home directory of the Pi there is a folder called `text2speech` containing some shell scripts.

 ```
 pi@ixe00:~/text2speech $ ls